 “OMG, I cried,” admits Tiffany, who was escorted down the aisle by her dad.
 “I lost it as soon as I hit the aisle.
 I was so overjoyed.
 At that moment, I realized I was finally about to spend the rest of my life with the man that I prayed for.”

-Photo by The Captured Life
+17 of 39 The Captured Life Photography